pthariensflame/bijective-bigints/README.md

-# bijective-bigints
+# `bijective-bigints`

- A naïve implementation of big integers using a bijective numeration system internally
+ A naïve implementation of big integers using a bijective numeration system internally.